 History of Licking County Soil & Water

 Since 1944, Licking County Soil & Water Conservation District exists to promote wise use of our land and water.
 During those 75 years, Licking Soil & Water has worked with countless landowners to manage and protect natural resources on public and private lands.
 This year, for our 75th birthday, Licking Soil & Water is reflecting on our history in and impact on Licking County.
-Below is Part One of a four-part series celebrating our legacy.

 Do you remember reading John Steinbeck’s The Grapes of Wrath?
 Those “Okies” were leaving Oklahoma after drought, the Great Depression of the 1930s, and collapse of the tenant farmers’ agriculture system.
 The soil was destroyed to the point of blowing away; this phenomenon was called the Dust Bowl.
 On May 12, 1934, the worst dust storm in the nation's history swept eastward from the Great Plains to the Atlantic Ocean, obscuring the sun and depositing obvious films of dust as it moved.
 This catastrophic storm served as the catalyst for public outcry and congressional action for soil and water conservation throughout the nation.